oppia/oppia-web-developer-docs/Coding-style-guide.md

     person = 'name';
   }
   ```
 - Do not overwrite the variable with a different type.
-Instead create a new variable whenever you have a different use case.
+Instead, create a new variable whenever you have a different use case.
 For instance:

   **Wrong usage:**
   ```javascript